 Satin paint finishes have a slight gloss and fall between eggshell and semi-gloss paint finishes.
 It is less glossy than semi-gloss but more glossy than an eggshell finish.

-Satin paint has a lower sheen compared to semi-gloss paint yet is more resistant to moisture and mildew than eggshell paint.
+Satin paint has a lower sheen than semi-gloss paint yet is more resistant to moisture and mildew than eggshell paint.
 It’s ideal for areas where high durability is necessary, such as a children’s bedroom, laundry room, bathroom, or kitchen.

 Satin paint is easy to clean and maintain, so it’s perfect for areas with a lot of use.
 And because it has a bit of shine, it can also help to brighten up a space.
 If you’re looking for paint that will give you both durability and beauty, satin paint is the way to go.

-Satin paint is a popular choice for many different types of projects, both big and small.
-This type of paint has a smooth, velvety finish that is neither too flat nor too shiny.
-It is also durable and easy to clean, making it ideal for high-traffic areas like kitchens and bathrooms.
+Satin paint is a popular choice for many types of projects, both big and small.
+This type of paint has a smooth, velvety finish that is neither too flat nor shiny.
+It is also durable and easy to clean, ideal for high-traffic areas like kitchens and bathrooms.

 What is Semi-Gloss Paint?

 Semi-gloss paint is a type of paint that has a glossy sheen that lies between a satin and a high-gloss finish.
-It’s a more durable finish and is easier to clean.
-However, its higher paint sheen reflects more light and won’t hide imperfections as satin does.
+It has a more durable finish and is easier to clean.
+But its higher paint sheen reflects more light and won’t hide imperfections as satin does.

-Semi-gloss finishes help protect the paint from wear and tear, and it also makes the paint easier to clean; often used for painting trim, doors, and cabinets.
+Semi-gloss finishes protect paint and make it easier to clean.
+They’re often used for trim, doors, and cabinets.
 It is also sometimes used for painting walls in high-traffic areas.
 Semi-gloss is more durable than matte paints but less durable than high-gloss paints.

 Semi-gloss paint falls right between satin and high-gloss paint on the reflectivity scale.
 It has a shiny, sleek finish that is easy to clean and maintain.
 This makes it popular for trim work, cabinetry, and other high-traffic areas.